Golconda High School

 Golconda High School is a 2011 Indian Telugu-language sports drama film directed by Mohan Krishna Indraganti under the Artbeat Capital banner.
 It stars Sumanth and Swati Reddy.
-The film has cinematography, K. K. Senthil Kumar while the music was scored by Kalyani Malik.
+The film has cinematographer, K. K. Senthil Kumar while the music was scored by Kalyani Malik.
 It is based on the book The Men Within, written by Hari Mohan Paruvu.
-The film was released on 15 January 2011.
+The film was released on 15 January 2011 and was positively reviewed.

+The film was commercially successful at the box office.